 What It Is

 An iced oat latte is an iced latte — a cold version of the classic latte — made with oat milk instead of dairy milk.
-The build is the same — espresso over ice, milk poured over — with oat milk as the only change.
+It’s built the same way — espresso over ice, then milk — with oat milk as the only change.

 What Changes